-14 22 CCR § 51348(c)(3)
+16 22 CCR § 51348(c)(3)

-- 1. Guidelines for Obstetrical Services - 2.
+- 1. Guidelines for Obstetrical Services - 1.
+Individual, group, and telephone counseling is offered at no cost to Members who wish to quit smoking, whether or not those Members opt to use tobacco cessation medications. - 2.
 Providers are required to ask all pregnant Members if they use tobacco or are exposed to tobacco smoke at every doctor visit.
 Pregnant Members who smoke should obtain assistance with quitting throughout their pregnancies. - 3.
-The ACOG recommends clinical interventions and strategies for pregnant Members who use tobacco.15 - 4.
+The ACOG recommends clinical interventions and strategies for pregnant Members who use tobacco.17 - 4.
 Providers are to offer at least one (1) face-to-face tobacco cessation counseling session per quit attempt.
 Face-to-face tobacco cessation counseling services may be provided by, or under supervision of, a physician legally authorized to furnish such services under state law.
-Tobacco cessation counseling services are covered for 60 days after delivery, plus any additional days needed to end the respective month. - 5.
+Tobacco cessation counseling services are covered for sixty (60) days after delivery, plus any additional days needed to end the respective month. - 5.
 Two (2) quit attempts per year are covered without prior authorization and there are no mandatory breaks between quit attempts. - a.
 Current Procedure Terminology (CPT) and International Classification of Diseases (ICD) codes for tobacco use are available on the Provider Training Guide, which can be requested through Providers Services or available online on the Provider Portal. - 6.
 Providers are to ensure pregnant Members who use tobacco are referred to the California Smoker's Helpline (1-800-NO-BUTTS) or other comparable quit-line service.
 Providers are encouraged to use the Helpline's web referral, or if available in their area, the Helpline's e-referral system.